ozialien/ecs2/ecs-deployment-use-cases-augmented.md

 ---

-## NEW Use Case 12: Multi-Region Deployment
+## Use Case 17: Multi-Region Deployment

 ```
 ┌─────────────┐